Front Doors for a Warm Welcome

 Price range: $200 – $2,000

 Pros: Fans of wood front doors are drawn to its heritage of warmth and the versatility of different species.
 Wood resists cold and heat.
 Some wood doors are composed of veneer skin over an engineered wood core.
 This protects the core from moisture that causes shrinking, swelling, and warping.
 It’s also the least likely material to dent, and scratches are easy to repair.

 Cons: Solid doors can be made through a millwork shop, lumberyard, and some door manufacturers, but they are expensive and time-consuming to complete.
 They also require regular upkeep—painting or varnishing to maintain their appearance—and a protected area in the shade or under an overhang.

 Price range: $175 – $2,600

-The hardware—hinges, door handle—while practical, also complement your door style.
-Manufacturers will offer further options for customization with decorative glass, grilles, metal trim, and clavos (aka, decorative door studs).
-Sidelights and/or a transom also lend visual interest while ushering in more light.
-There’s plenty of choice within the glass category too—clear, rain, satin, and geometric to name a few.
+The hardware—hinges, door handle—are practical, while also complementing your door style.
+Manufacturers will offer further options for customization with decorative glass, grilles, metal trim, and clavos (AKA, decorative door studs).
+Sidelights and/or a transom also lend visual interest while letting in more light.
+There’s plenty of choice within the glass category, too—clear, rain, satin, and geometric to name a few.
 And don’t forget the door knocker, even if you have a doorbell!

 A contrasting or complementary door color adds a touch of wit and drama to the entry.
 Try matching it to the window frames or shutters, if you have them, for a truly coordinated look.
 Or just go for it with one bold color for the door.
-Many manufacturers offer color as part of the door selection process, saving you the trouble of painting, and these finishes are formulated to be fade resistant.
+Many manufacturers offer color as part of the door selection process, which saves you the trouble of painting.
+These finishes are formulated to be fade-resistant, too.

 Picking the right front door can feel like a big commitment, and it is.
 But as with all the right relationships, it’s one that you can depend on and enjoy for many years.